-At other times, this can be to remind yourself to log off Facebook, turn off that TV or eliminate other distractions that suck your time.
-(See other tips for managing screentime in your homeschool.)
+For example, this can be to remind yourself to log off Facebook, turn off that TV or eliminate other distractions that suck your time.
+(See other tips for managing screens in your homeschool.)

 This can be as formal as writing a mission statement or set of goals together, or just asking your spouse to list their top three “must-dos” for your family.

 As one mom writes, “It was freeing for me to know that my husband wants school done and dinner near ready when he comes home from work, but is happy to help with laundry or running the vacuum when he gets home.”

 11. Set a timer for the hard subjects.